tari-project/tari/RFC/src/RFC-XXXX_DeepLinksConvencion.md

 The scheme is used to address the client, which will handle the data from the command and data component.
 In the Tari Aurora project, we're using `tari` scheme to open the wallet app and handle provided data.

 #### Command
-The command an path string used to pass information about the action that should be performed by the client.
-The handler can use this info to determine which parser/decoder should be used to serialize data and what the app suppose to do with the data afterward.
+The command and path string is used to pass information about the action that should be performed by the client.
+The handler can use this info to determine which parser/decoder should be used to serialize data and what the app suppose to do with the data afterwards.
 To support multiple domains/networks the first path component should contain a name of corresponded domain/network.
 The app before handle the data should first check that active account is pointed to the right domain/network and show the error is there a missmatch.

 For simple actions, the command can be defined as a single phrase.
 For more complex actions, the command should be defined as a multi-path where the second path component should be the name of the action group.